-Now, although he has lived for 40 years in New Milford, NJ, he can effortlessly conjure up street scenes of the Upper West Side during the years of WWII.
+Now, although he has lived in New Milford, NJ for 40 years, he can effortlessly conjure up street scenes of the Upper West Side during the years of WWII.
 Apartment houses lined Central Park West, West End Avenue and Riverside Drive, and stood at various locations between.

-But most buildings on Amsterdam, Columbus and the side streets were four story brownstones or five-to-seven story brick buildings that dated from the late 1890s – early 1900s.
+But most buildings on Amsterdam, Columbus and the side streets were four story brownstones or five-to-seven story brick buildings that dated from the late 1890s to the early 1900s.

-In these days before air conditioning, windows were often left partly open except in the depths of window.
-Calling up from the street or down from an upstairs window was pretty usual.
+In these days before air conditioning, windows were often left partly open, and calling up from the street or down from an upstairs window was pretty usual.
 Even tossing down some change, or a forgotten key, was common.

-“Yes we lived above the bakery.
-It was a seven-story story building with two elevators.
+“Yes, we lived above the bakery.
+It was a seven-story building with two elevators.
 One was like an antique circular hand driven with a cage that you had to close.
 The other was a regular style elevator.
-The building was called the Alysmeer, sometimes spelled Aylsmere, which I recently found out was the name of the largest flower market in Holland.
+The building was called the Alysmeer, sometimes spelled Aylsmere, which I recently found out was the name of the largest flower market in Holland.”